fil0s/virtuoso-gem-finder/docs/helius_api.md

 These keys can be set in a `.env` file at the project root, which will be loaded automatically by the `utils/env_loader.py` module.

+> **Important**: Some endpoints may return 401 Unauthorized or 404 Not Found errors if your API key doesn't have the required permissions or if the endpoints have been updated.
+Check the [Helius API documentation](https://docs.helius.xyz/) for the latest endpoints and required permissions.

 ## API Methods

 ### Token Metadata